carloscrosetti/glm-tutorial/README.md

 # glm-tutorial-tadpoles
-2018 - Linear Regression Tutorial from https://rstatisticsandresearch.weebly.com/logistic-regression-glm.html
+2018 - Logistic Regression Tutorial from https://rstatisticsandresearch.weebly.com/logistic-regression-glm.html

 Please find instructions to run the code in the R file within this folder